CALORIE Experimentors

 Aashka Shah

-Aashka studied Biology ,Psychology and Environmental Studies at Ashoka University and has experience working in neuroethology and conservation ( Zebrafish and Elephants, respectively!).
-Her behavioural work has led her to conclude that a frolicking worm need not be exhibiting a mating dance ( yes, animals do have a life ( beyond survival)!
+Aashka studied Biology, Psychology and Environmental Studies at Ashoka University and has experience working in neuroethology and conservation of zebrafish and elephants respectively.
+Her behavioural work has led her to discover that a frolicking worm need not be exhibiting a mating dance.
 With a growing interest in neuroimmunology, she hopes to delve into interdisciplinary research on the psycho-physiological basis of health and behaviour.

 Ayati Dobhal

-Ayati is a creative practitioner who has recently graduated from Azim Premji University with a Bachelor’s in History and an Interdisciplinary Studies track in Art Education.
+Ayati is a creative practitioner who has recently graduated from Azim Premji University with a Bachelor’s in History and an Interdisciplinary studies track in Art Education.

 They have spent a lot of time volunteering with public engagement initiatives in public spaces like museums and libraries as a facilitator and almost two years as a English-Hindi translator with a digital archiving project.